 Also, while it’s not “officially” part of the UK, we highly recommend stopping in Dublin, Ireland!
 Cheap flights from the US can be found into Dublin, and it makes for a good jump-off point to many of the destinations we mentioned above.

-You are reading “14 Top Destinations To Visit in the United Kingdom” Back To Top
+You are reading “The Absolute Best Places to Visit in the UK This Year” Back To Top

-European vacation destinations, best cities in the UK, top travel destinations, Places to visit in UK for couples: Europe road trip ideas
+castles in the UK, best cities in the UK, Places to visit in UK for couples: Europe road trip ideas

 If you enjoyed this guide, consider joining the Winetraveler Facebook Group for additional insight and travel inspiration around the world.
 You can also browse our latest articles and travel guides.
 Let us know your favorite places to visit in the United Kingdom in the comment section below!